kaitlinolsen/kaitlinolsen/README.md

 ## Translocation of Pāua from Waikouati River Mouth to Butterfly Bay

-By: Kaitlin Olsen, Alexandara Faulkner, Lily Harvey, and Maddison Hafoka
+By: Kaitlin Olsen, Alexandra Faulkner, Lily Harvey, and Maddison Hafoka

-This project involved the movement of 120 Blackfoot pāua from Waikouati River Mouth to Butterfly Bay.
-A population desnity survey was taken prior to translocation for assesment of current population, recording lengths and count.
+This project involved the movement of 120 Blackfoot pāua (Haliotis iris) from Waikouati River Mouth to Butterfly Bay.
+A population density survey was taken prior to translocation for assessment of the current population, recording lengths and counts across a 30-meter transect line.
 Pāua being translocated the following day were also recorded with the same variables and put into associating release methods.
-Count of pāua a day after initial translocation was recorded to determine viability of translocation site.
+A count of pāua a day after initial translocation was recorded to determine the viability of the translocation site.

 ## ./data/input/
 - 'population_density_survey.csv': formally 'populationdensitysurvey.xlsx' Quadrat number, meterage surveyed, pāua count in quadrat, and length of all pāua found.
-Short description of habitat also included. data has been summarised with corresponding ID's to create graph outputs
+A short description of the habitat is also included. data has been summarised with corresponding ID's to create graph outputs

 | Code         | Meaning                           |
 |--------------|-----------------------------------|